Akuli/math-tutorial/_sources/geometry-and-trig.rst.txt

 .. note::

-   Usually the y axis is so that more y means up, but in this chapter, it's "upside down" and more y means down.
+   Usually the y axis is so that more y means up, but in this chapter it's "upside down" and more y means down.
 Almost all programming things use the "more y means down" version and are compatible with this chapter.